zhuy16/learning_notes/00_forBiologistBeginners.md

 # **for bulk RNA-seq**

-Sequence analysis: Shell script and SED
+Sequence analysis: Shell script and 'sed' and 'awk'.

 Trimmomatic, for filtering each sequence to cut out low-quality bases at a random position.